-The appearance of the first four true leaves indicates the readiness of the seedlings for pricking out.
+The appearance of the first four true leaves indicates that the seedlings are ready for pricking out.
 The fine roots must be handled with care.

-The potted plants are now placed in a shady area for 3-4 weeks to harden them off before placing it in the sun.
-This will also be good time to pinch out the growing tips of the seedlings as it promotes more bushy growth habit.
+The potted plants are now placed in a shady area for 3–4 weeks to harden them off before placing them in the sun.
+This will also be a good time to pinch out the growing tips of the seedlings, as this promotes more bushy growth habit.
 Regularly feed the young seedlings with some balanced nutrient products.

 Plants will be ready for transplanting into the garden after 8 to 9 months.